 Occupation & interests

 Thomas Rostron was the proprietor of the ’Waterloo Retreat Inn’ on Botany Road in 1855-63.
 He earlier had the license for the ’Shipwright’s Arms’ in Balmain from 1849-53 and the ’Crooked Billet’ hotel on George Street, Sydney, from 1853-54.
+He was also a brick maker.

 Thomas Rostron regularly conducted a program of old English sports on Boxing Day.
 The program included a pony race, a cart horse race and a foot race, with prizes for each.
 Also included on the program were, sack and wheelbarrow races, climbing a greasy pole and catching a greasy pig; and a ball with supper in the evening.